Burwood (NSW)

 How does the suburb of Burwood's unemployment rate compare to the broader region?

-As of September 2025, the unemployment rate in the suburb of Burwood stands at 3.8%, which is broadly in line with Greater Sydney's rate of 4.2%.
-For comparison, the national unemployment rate is 4.1%.
+As of December 2025, the unemployment rate in the suburb of Burwood stands at 3.6%, which is 0.6 percentage points below Greater Sydney's rate of 4.2%.
+This lower unemployment rate suggests stronger local employment conditions.
+For comparison, the national unemployment rate is 4.2%.

 What are the major employment sectors in the suburb of Burwood?